-- Identification, management and prevention of Candida auris infections continue to pose significant problems in global healthcare settings. - 2.
+- 1. Identification, management, and prevention of Candida auris infections continue to pose significant problems in global healthcare settings. - 2.
 Awareness amongst healthcare workers and patients is the only way out of this problem. - 3.
-A high index of suspicion of the clinical microbiologist and treating physician are essential; treatment options continue to be limited.
+A high index of suspicion of the clinical microbiologist and treating physician is essential; treatment options continue to be limited.